ClimateMind/climatemind-backend/README.md

 1. Download the new OWL ontology file (if haven't already) and make note of the absolute path.
 DO NOT SAVE the OWL file in the Climate Mind directory in order to avoid accidentally pushing it to the repo.

+2. Change the directory to be the climatemind-backend by using the following command with the part in caps replaced with the path to climatemind-backend on your system (for mac):

+    `cd PATH_TO_CLIMATEMIND-BACKEND`

-2. From the climatemind-backend directory run the process_new_ontology_file.py with the absolute path to the new OWL file from step 1.
+3. From the climatemind-backend directory run the process_new_ontology_file.py with the absolute path to the new OWL file from step 1.

     Example: python3 process_new_ontology_file.py ABSOLUTE_PATH_TO_OWL_FILE

-3. New files will be generated and appear in the climatemind-backend directory.
+4. New files will be generated and appear in the climatemind-backend directory.
 These files are also listed in the git.ignore file, so don't worry about them getting pushed accidentally to the git repo.

 ## Visualizing the ontology